-3 The standard formula for explaining FER is $FER = Y^{\alpha} O^{\beta} \sigma O^{\gamma} i^{\delta}$, where Y is income, O is the measure of openness of the economy (external trade to GDP ratio), σO is the volatility of openness, and i is the opportunity costs of holding foreign exchange reserves (difference between the interest rate earned on FER invested into short-term low risk securities and interest rate on alternative investment), and α , β , γ , δ are respective elasticities.
-It is interesting to note that collapse of the Bretton-Woods fixed exchange rates relatively (as a % of GDP) higher reserves.
-In practice, however, this is not the case: there is practically no relationship between FER/GDP ratios and the GDP itself, no matter whether it is measured at PPP or official exchange rates.
-Similarly, the FER adjusted for the size of international trade of the country (measured in month of imports) differ considerably - from less than one month to over 1 year.
+4 The standard formula for explaining FER is $FER = Y^{\alpha} O^{\beta} \sigma O^{\gamma} i^{\delta}$, where Y is income, O is the measure of openness of the economy (external trade to GDP ratio), σO is the volatility of openness, and i is the opportunity costs of holding foreign exchange reserves (difference between the interest rate earned on FER invested into short-term low risk securities and interest rate on alternative investment), and $\alpha, \beta, \gamma, \delta$ are respective elasticities.
+It is interesting to note that collapse of the Bretton-Woods fixed exchange rates system in 1971 did not have a large impact on the demand for FER (Grennes, 1984, Ch.
+22).

+(measured in month of imports) differ considerably - from less than one month to over 1 year.
 Botswana, for instance, in the late 1990s kept enough reserves to support import for 24 months, whereas Jamaica with similar magnitude of international trade (40-50% of GDP) was unable to finance its import even for 2 months.